challenai/algorithm/LOG.md

 - 019 ok/0 no debug
 - 020 ok/0 debug for 2min, lost a else condition for push el to stack
 - 021 ok/0 no debug, just a simple two way merge algorithm
+- 022 Todo handle something... do it later because of the interuption
+- 023